Need A Same-Day Emergency Appointment? Contact Us Now!

 Steps in a Root Canal Treatment in Southern Oklahoma

-- Your dentist will need to isolate the affected tooth.
-They will use a rubber dam by placing it around the tooth to keep it dry and free of saliva during the procedure.
+3. Your dentist will need to isolate the affected tooth.
+During the procedure, they will place a rubber dam around it to keep it dry and saliva-free.
 This also prevents contamination of the tooth’s interior.

-- Your dentist will drill a small opening in the crown of the tooth.
-This is necessary to access the pulp chamber and root canals.
+4. Your dentist will drill a small opening in the tooth’s crown to access the pulp chamber and root canals.

-- The cleaned and shaped canals are then filled with a biocompatible material called gutta-percha to seal the space and prevent future infections.
-The dentist will seal the access opening with a temporary or permanent filling.
+6. The dentist fills the cleaned roots with a safe, rubber-like material to prevent germs.
+Then, the dentist seals the access opening with a temporary or permanent filling.

-- In most cases, a tooth that has undergone a root canal will need a dental crown.
-This restorative dentistry treatment will strengthen and protect the tooth, restoring its function and appearance.
+7. In most cases, a tooth that has undergone a root canal will need a dental crown.
+This restorative dentistry treatment strengthens and protects the tooth, restoring its function and appearance.

 Frequently Asked Questions